 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This edition was published by MLR Press on May 1, 2007 in paperback and has 232 pages.
+This amateur sleuth, erotica is a paperback edition that was published by MLR Press on May 1, 2007 and has 232 pages.

 First in the Adrien English Mystery series based in a bookstore in L.A.

 This was good.
 Well, it does involve a bookstore and writers, so I may be prejudiced.
 I did enjoy Lanyon’s story.
 He created an interesting cast of characters and provides insight into a community of which few of us have experience.
 Cute innuendoes.

 Definitely a fast read, Lanyon has provided a very complete story with reasonable background on its characters — naturally, Adrien’s background is the most complete.
 I suspect Lanyon is leaving Riordan’s background as part of the tease to entice us into reading A Dangerous Thing.
 I’ll be ordering it up as soon as I get a bit caught up.